seyirex/DNS-Hackathon-2023/README.md

 ## Streamlit App(Model deployment)

 A web application was developed using Streamlit to enable users to interact with the predictive model.
 Users can input house characteristics and get an estimated price.
-The application also provides insights into the Exploratory Data Analysis and model performance.

 ## Usage
 Clone the repository, install the required libraries listed in requirements.txt, and run the Streamlit app with streamlit run app.py.